lammps/lammps/doc/src/Library_objects.rst

 Retrieving or setting properties of LAMMPS objects
 ==================================================

-This section documents accessing or modifying data from objects like computes, fixes, or variables in LAMMPS using following functions:
+This section documents accessing or modifying data stored by computes, fixes, or variables in LAMMPS using the following functions:

 - :cpp:func:`lammps_extract_compute`
 - :cpp:func:`lammps_extract_fix`